junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas takes the last step between them, standing right before Dean.
 The edge of his white mist flies and flows in the air, already right in Dean's face.
 Dean feels a chilly sensation acutely sending through his skin, from head to toe.
 He can't help an automatic shiver, but he doesn't back down.

 "What if you're dead?!
 What would that make me?
 Have you ever thought about that?!
 Waiting inside this hellish prison forever but you'll never come back?!"
-Cas's voice is so loud and high-pitched that another shiver runs down Dean's spine.
-The white fog that forms Cas's face is slightly distorted as he yells.
+Cas's voice is so loud and high-pitched that another shiver runs down Dean's spine for a whole different reason.
+The white fog that forms Cas's face is distorted as he gets emotional.

 Dean stares at him with wide eyes.
 He never thought about that.
 He should, but he never did.